-In order to obtain JEP, we will fix a prime model that will be contained in each model.
-We will then take the class to consist of all relatively algebraically closed models of $T$ that contain the prime model.
+In order to obtain the JEP, we will fix a prime model that will be contained in each model.
+We will then take the class to consist of all algebraically maximal models of $T$ that contain the prime model.

 In \cite{ChHr}, a closure operator is defined on a difference field by first closing a set under the distinguished automorphism and then taking the (field theoretic) algebraic closure.
 We take the same approach, but in order to obtain a model of $T$, we use the relative algebraic closure instead of the algebraic closure.